What is lazy about polymers?

 Poly(D,L lactide-co-glycolide) Ironically addition of a more alkyl monomer which presents on a single molecule level a greater amount of steric hinderance to water access drastically speeds up degradation.
 As shown in the picture the randomly arranged lactide bonds keep the polymer chains from packing close to each other which reduces crystallinity and allows for more rapid degradation.
 PLGA is available in a wide range of both molecular weights and lactide to glycolide ratios.
 As the molecular weight increases degradation is slower due to many scissions being necessary to break down a long chain and as the lactide content increases the degradation is slower due to increased alkyl hydrophobication and potential to form crystalline domains.

 Poly(L-Lactide) Has a drastically higher crystallinity and degradation time than the Poly(D,L-Lactide) due to the simple fact that the methyl units are all arranged on one side of the polymer chain allowing for closer packing.

 Poly(Caprolactone) looks like PGA and has nice crystalline packing but does have a few key differences.
 The extended alkyl chain boosts overall hydrophobicity which keeps water out and slows degradation.
 The longer alkyl chain also leads to a relatively lower degree of self-association between the chains which makes PCL more flexible and capable of organic solvent dissolution than PGA.

-A popular combo is Poly(lactide)-co-(caprolactone) (for example PolyVivo AP13-AP15).
+A popular combo is Poly(lactide)-co-(caprolactone).
 Here the lactide reduces the degree of close packing between caprolactones leaving the polymer with nice elastic properties while maintaining a relatively slow degradation profile.